puppetlabs/puppet-docs/source/puppet/4.6/reference/environment_isolation.md

 ## Opting in to using this experimental feature

-Opting in to using the new feature is done by running the `generate type` command.
+Opting in to using the new feature is done by running the `generate types` command.
 It is important to run this command in all environments in use - or at a minimum in those environments where resource types clash.

 Opting out is performed by removing the `<env_root>/.resource_types` directory and its content.

 ## Suggested workflow

-It is suggested that a run of `generate type --environment <envname>` is performed in a hook whenever new code is deployed with r10k as that ensures that the generated meta data is up to date for new code deploys.
+It is suggested that a run of `generate types --environment <envname>` is performed in a hook whenever new code is deployed with r10k as that ensures that the generated meta data is up to date for new code deploys.

 ## The future of this experimental feature